Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

 The :ref:`Industrial Digital In 4 Bricklet <industrial_digital_in_4_bricklet>` is
 equipped with four `Optocouplers <http://en.wikipedia.org/wiki/Optocoupler>`__.
-Technically speaking a optocoupler consists of a LED which triggers a phototransistor with light.
+Technically speaking an optocoupler consists of a LED which triggers a phototransistor with light.
 This way there is no direct electrical connection between the triggering LED and the switching phototransistor, it is galvanically isolated.

-So less technical speaking the Industrial Digital In 4 Bricklet is equipped with four LEDs.
+So less technical speaking the Industrial Digital In 4 Bricklet is equipped with four internal LEDs.
 If one of these LEDs is on, the respective input will be read out as logical high.
 If it is not on the input will be read out as logical low.

-If you want to use Industrial Digital In 4 Bricklet to read out a state of a device you have to connect it to one of the inputs.
-This has to be done such that the LED will be on if the state to read out is electrically high and will be off if the state is electrically low.
+If you want to use the Industrial Digital In 4 Bricklet to read out a state of a device you have to connect it to one of the inputs.
+This has to be done such that the internal LED will be on if the state to read out is electrically high and will be off if the state is electrically low.
 Take a look at the electrical description of the Bricklet:
 Voltages below 2V are interpreted as "low" (LED is off).
 Voltage above